“If I shut up the heavens so that there is no rain, or if I command the locust to devour the land, or if I send pestilence among my people….”

 We like to view God as a Great Benevolent Giver in the sky.
 We want Him to pour out good gifts to us and make our lives easy for us.
 We are disappointed, disillusioned and discouraged when we don’t experience the generosity we imagine and want from God.

 God is benevolent for sure, but He is much more than that.
 He doesn’t just want to give us good things; He wants to give us Himself.
-In fact, He doesn’t just want to give us Himself, He wants to pour Himself out into and through us to bless others consistent with His larger plans and purposes for world He created.
+In fact, He doesn’t just want to give us Himself, He wants to pour Himself into and through us to bless others consistent with His larger plans and purposes for the world He created.

 But, this ultimate desire and purpose of God to bless us takes on a different form than we would like at times.
 God’s activity in our lives doesn’t always feel like a blessing.

 In this verse from 2 Chronicles 7, we learn that God, Himself, may cause difficult things to happen to us.
 Even if He simply allows them to happen, God is ultimately responsible for them.
 Right?

 But why?
 And what can we do about it?

 We need to read the second half of the verse and consider the context in which it was written for a more complete picture.

 Enter His gates with thanksgiving and His courts with praise.
 Give thanks to Him, bless His name.
 For the LORD is good; His lovingkindness is everlasting, and His faithfulness to all generations.
 (Psalm 100:4-5)